Actively Recruiting

 - Significant renal, hepatic, cardiovascular, metabolic, neurologic, or psychiatric conditions.

-- History of migraine, frequent headaches, seizures, or current anticonvulsant use.
+- History of migraine, frequent non-vascular headaches, seizures, or use of anticonvulsants.

-- Present or significant history of postural hypotension or severe dizziness/fainting on standing.
+- History of syncope or significant postural hypotension or severe dizziness on standing.

-- History of alcohol or drug abuse within 5 years.
+- History of alcohol or drug abuse within past 5 years or positive drug/alcohol screening.

-- Recent upper respiratory tract infection or corticosteroid use (oral/injectable) within 7 days.
+- Recent upper respiratory infection or corticosteroid use (oral/injectable) within 7 days prior to dosing.

 - Johns Hopkins Fall Risk Assessment Score over 13.

-- Considered unsuitable or unlikely to comply with the study protocol by investigator.
+- Considered unsuitable or unlikely to comply with study protocol by investigator judgment.

 AI-Screening